Haunt-o/AI-Dungeon-Context-Language/README.md

-While the passage of time — changing the AI models and how AI Dungeon works — throws things more up in the air on the specifics of this old research, the design of HCL mirrors some general strategies used.
+While the passage of time — changing the AI models and how AI Dungeon works — throws things more up in the air on the specifics of this old research, the design of NaCL mirrors some general strategies used.

-While looking different, on tokenization by the AI, HCL should actually resemble a sort of less condensed mixture of these older formats.
+While looking different, on tokenization by the AI, NaCL should actually resemble a sort of less condensed mixture of these older formats.

 ### Story Cards

-For using HCL for story cards, see
+For using NaCL for story cards, see
 [the page on it](https://github.com/Haunt-o/Haunto-Context-Language/blob/main/STORY_CARD.md)
-Since you have to cram story card info into ~1000 characters to describe the details and features of something, HCL is written differently for story cards.
+Since you have to cram story card info into ~1000 characters to describe the details and features of something, NaCL is written differently for story cards.

-I have done a lot of testing and research to make sure HCL is a worthwhile format to use for story cards as well.
+I have done a lot of testing and research to make sure NaCL is a worthwhile format to use for story cards as well.
 It is space efficient, effective, and can be written in an intuitive and easy to read manner.